 A. Yes, all students enrolled at UWC ISAK Japan are considered UWC students, whether they applied to UWC ISAK Japan directly for Grade 10 enrollment or were selected by a UWC National Committee or the Global Selection Programme for Grade 11 enrollment.

 Q. If I join UWC ISAK Japan from Grade 10, can I stay at the school for the IB Diploma Programme (Grades 11 – 12), or do I need to reapply?

 A. Students who enroll at UWC ISAK Japan for Grade 10 (Pre-IB) will automatically continue on at UWC ISAK Japan for the IB Diploma Programme, and there is no need to reapply.

-The following information is for students applying to UWC ISAK Japan for Grade 10 (Pre-IB) admission.
+The following information is for students applying to UWC ISAK Japan for Grade 10 enrollment.
 If you are applying to your UWC national committee for Grade 11 enrollment, please contact your national committee for more information about scholarships and financial assistance.